alirexn/pakgrab/README.md

 # 🪟 OpenWrt Package Downloader (Windows)

-A smart tool for downloading OpenWrt packages with all their dependencies for offline use.
+A smart tool powered by python for downloading OpenWrt packages with all their dependencies for offline use.

 This project provides a **Windows executable (.exe)** for easy usage, and the **original Python source code** is also included.